What do you do when Vitamin B12 is high?

 If one has a mega dose or long-term overuse when it is not needed, it may lead to an occurrence of rosacea causing redness with pus-filled bumps as well as acne.

-If you are supplementing and eating plenty of high B12 foods, you may be building in toxicity.
+If you are supplementing and eating plenty of high-B12 foods, you may be building in toxicity.

 What should my B12 be on a blood test?

 The normal range for vitamin B12 total is 350 – 850 pg/mL.
 Values between 200-300 may be on the edge of too low but all labs vary.
-The average is taken of all of the people who come in to set the low and high range.
+The average is taken of all people who come in to set the low and high range.
 Depending on where the control group is measured will dictate the ranges.

 Folate levels being low can cause the same symptoms and signs as low vitamin B12.
 After ruling out a folate deficiency which also presents with larger than usual red blood cells, a B12 deficiency will be the next blood test to do.